dcomtois/summarytools/README.md

 |       **\<NA\>** |  778 |         |              |   77.80 |       100.00 |
 |        **Total** | 1000 |  100.00 |       100.00 |  100.00 |       100.00 |

+Instead of `"freq"`, we can use `"-freq"` to reverse the ordering and get results ranked from lowest to highest in frequency.

 ## 2.1.5 Collapsible Sections

-When generating *html* results, use the `collapse = TRUE` argument with `print()` or `view()` to get collapsible sections; clicking on the variable name heading will collapse the frequency table for that variable (results not shown).
+When generating *html* results, use the `collapse = TRUE` argument with `print()` or `view()` to get collapsible sections; clicking on the variable name in the heading section will collapse / reveal the frequency table (results not shown).

 ``` r
 view(freq(tobacco), collapse = TRUE)